DanTup/speedtest_docker/README.md

 # DanTup / speedtest

-A simple Docker container to simplify running speed tests on Raspberry Pi (via speedtest_cli) without installing dependencies directly on your machine.
+A simple Docker container to simplify running speed tests on Raspberry Pi (using speedtest_cli) without installing dependencies directly on your machine.

 To run: